-The effective tax rate for the year ended December 31, 2009, was 48.5% compared to 34.7% for the year ended December 31, 2008.
-The tax rate in 2009 benefited from net favorable adjustments to previously estimated tax liabilities from the release of tax contingencies related to the settlement of various issues under tax examination and the expiration of the statute of limitations in significant states.
-The relative impact of these discrete events when compared to the pretax loss for 2009 was greater than the relative impact of similar discrete events when compared to pre-tax income for the prior year.
+The effective tax rate for the year ended December 31, 2010, was a benefit of 47.1% compared to a benefit of 48.5% for the year ended December 31, 2009.
+Compared to the corporate statutory rate of 35.0%, the tax rates in 2010 and 2009 benefited from net reductions to previously estimated tax liabilities as a result of the release of tax contingencies related to the settlement of various issues under tax examination and the lapse of certain statutes of limitations.